-The books running for the 2026 edition
+The books running for the 2026 edition - to come

 Each year, the 10 members of the jury of the Quais du Polar Readers’ Award, in partnership with Le Figaro, select the best French-language crime novel of the year, from a selection made by the festival’s partner booksellers.

-- Petite-ville, by Mélikah Abdelmoumen (Mémoire d’encrier)
+- Petite-ville, de Mélikah Abdelmoumen (Mémoire d’encrier)

-- 34 m², by Louise Mey (Le Masque)
+- 34 m², de Louise Mey (Le Masque)

 The jury